stanford-cs248/draw-svg/README.md

 It is common (and often very useful) to describe objects and shapes in their own local coordinate spaces and then build up more complicated objects by positioning many individual components in a single coordinate space.
 In this task you will extend the renderer to properly interpret the hierarchy of modeling transforms expressed in SVG files.

 Recall that an SVG object consists of a hierarchy of shape elements.
 Each element in an SVG is associated with a modeling transform (see `SVGElement.transform` in `svg.h`) that defines the relationship between the object's local coordinate space and the parent element's coordinate space.
-At present, the implementation of `draw_element()`ignores these modeling transforms, so the only SVG objects your renderer has been able to correctly draw were objects that contained only identity modeling transforms.
+At present, the implementation of `draw_element()` ignores these modeling transforms, so the only SVG objects your renderer has been able to correctly draw were objects that had identity modeling transforms.

 Please modify `draw_element()` to implement the hierarchy of transforms specified in the SVG object.
 (You can do this in no more than a few lines of code.)

 When you are done, you should be able to draw `basic/test6.svg` and `basic/test7.svg`.

-**Hint: If there is an SVGElement which is not in a group, the modeling transform should be the relationship between its local coordinate space and the canvas space.
+**Hint: If there is an `SVGElement` which is not in a group, the modeling transform should be the relationship between its local coordinate space and the canvas space.
 If it is in a group, the modeling transform should be the relationship between its local coordinate space and its parent element's local coordinate space.
 Look at how the transformation matrix in software renderer is applied, and think about how you can modify this to take into account each SVGElement's transform.**

 ##### Part 2: Viewing Transform (6 pts)